Probing small-scale dark matter clumping with the large-scale 21-cm power spectrum: Abstract

 \section{Abstract}

 The 21-cm line of hydrogen is the most promising probe of the Dark Ages and Cosmic Dawn.
 We combine hydrodynamical simulations with a large-scale grid in order to calculate the effect of non-linear structure formation on the large-scale 21-cm power spectrum, focusing on redshifts $z=20-40$.
 As the clumping effect arises from small-scale density fluctuations, it offers a unique opportunity to probe the standard cold dark matter model in a new regime and thus potentially investigate the properties of dark matter.
-To this end, we also study a warm dark matter -- like model with a Gaussian cutoff on a scale of 50~kpc.
-We find that clumping has a significant impact on the large-scale 21-cm power spectrum.
+To this end, we also study a warm dark matter $-$ like model with a Gaussian cutoff on a scale of 50~kpc.
+We find that clumping has a significant impact on the large-scale 21-cm power spectrum, requiring a substantial correction to standard theoretical predictions.
 For example, for the Dark Ages case at $z=30$ and wavenumber $k=0.05$~Mpc$^{-1}$, small-scale clustering enhances the 21-cm power spectrum by 13\%.
-Once Lyman-$\alpha$ coupling kicks in due to the first stars, the 21-cm signal strengthens, and the effect of clumping grows; it suppresses the observable power spectrum at $z=20$ by a factor of two, while the cutoff model has less than half the clumping impact.
+Once Lyman-$\alpha$ coupling kicks in due to the first stars, the 21-cm signal strengthens, and the effect of clumping grows; it suppresses the observable power spectrum at $z=20$ by 45\%, while the warm dark matter $-$ like model has less than half the clumping impact.
 The clumping effect is significantly higher than the sensitivity of the planned Square Kilometre Array (SKA) AA$^\star$ configuration, by up to a factor of 20 for standard cold dark matter, though detection will require separation from foregrounds and from astrophysical contributions to the 21-cm power spectrum.

 \keywords{\uat{Early universe}{435}; \uat{Cosmology}{343}; \uat{H I line emission}{690}}